What Actually Changes When You Turn a Dissertation Into a Book (And Why It’s Not Just a Revision)

 A dissertation shows mastery through the presentation of a unique research contribution.
 A book presents a research contribution, not as evidence of the completion of program of study, but as part of an ongoing scholarly conversation.

-Turning a dissertation into a book requires re-framing the significance of the contribution of the research in a way that creates connections in ways that are relevant and compelling to the intended audience.
+Turning a dissertation into a book requires re-framing the significance of the contribution of your research in a way that creates connections in ways that are relevant and compelling to the intended audience.

 A Strategy for Making the Leap from Dissertation to Book